How To Withdraw From Your RESP

 8 min read Affiliate Disclosure

-You have been investing into your child’s RESP account for years and now it’s time to start using the money to pay for your child’s education.
+You have been investing in your child’s RESP account for years, and now it’s time to start using the money to pay for your child’s education.

 Between your contributions and the government’s grant to your child’s RESP, you should have a decent amount after over a decade of investing this money.